iCHAIT/moviemon/README.md

 A Command-Line Python Application to display information about movies on your PC from the CLI !

+Scans folders for movies, and fetches their data from the OMDB API and displays it in CLI.

 ### Using [pip]()

 pip install moviemon